 Want to know why I’m such a proud Irish girl?
 Because, I’m from the beautiful county of Cork.
 Cork has it all, from the best beaches in all of Ireland, to quirky coffee shops that serve an excellent brew, to its colourful local characters who will welcome you with arms wide open.
-Read on to find out why you HAVE to add Cork to your Ireland itinerary.
+Read on to find out why you must visit Cork.
+You will be adding Cork to your Ireland itinerary in no time.

 “Maybe you had to leave in order to miss a place, maybe you had to travel to figure out how beloved your starting point was”

 Despite, travelling the world for the better part of 6 years Cork still and always will be the place closest to my heart.
 The quote above is what encouraged me to write this post, even though I’ve been to some of the most beautiful destinations on the planet Cork remains the place I want to be my ‘forever home’.
 All together now ‘awww’, on that note here’s 10 reasons why you must visit Cork ASAP.

 1. It’s got the best beaches in Ireland

 Boasting the second largest coastline in the whole country, there’s certain to be a beach that tickles your fancy.
 West Cork has the best in my opinion, with personal favourites being Garrettstown for surfing and The Dock near Kinsale winning the ‘cute factor’, it’s teeny-tiny.
 With Cork also, being the most Southerly county, the weather is typically the warmest in the country.
 It’s still Ireland though, so don’t go expecting a Mediterranean climate or anything

 2. The sunsets here ain’t bad either